 The World Coffee Roasting Championship (WCRC) was founded in 2013.
 Just a quick look at its competitors in those five years highlights the lack of gender diversity in coffee roasting.
-Joanna Alm of Sweden, Veda Viraswam of France, and Yulia Saichuk of Ukraine all made it to the top ranks when they competed, but it’s inarguably a male-dominated event.
+Joanna Alm of Sweden and Yulia Saichuk of Ukraine made it to the top ranks when they competed, but it’s inarguably a male-dominated event.
 There is a gender gap in most coffee competitions, but it seems even more apparent here than in events such as the World Barista Championships and World Brewers Cup.

 And the lack of representation isn’t just in competitions.
 Natalia Grabowska is Head Roaster for Full Circle Roasters in Dublin.
 She tells me that she doesn’t see many women roasters.

 “Even though I feel valued as a coffee roaster, the Irish roasting community doesn’t have many women roasters.
 There are only three that I know of, including myself,” she says.

 “There are a lot of coffee roasteries in Ireland but not many women.
 It’s hard for me to explain why that happens because I don’t really know.”